aneilbaboo/deepdialog-node-client/docs/flowlanguage.md

 // alternatively, use a handler:
-{ // assuming this db method returns a JS Object: async set({userId}) {return await db.getUserAddress(userId); }
+{ // assuming this db method returns a JS Object:
+  // note: this doesn't set userId.
+The handler uses userId to
+  // retrieve an object containing key-value pairs.
+It is these
+  // returned key-value pairs which will be set. async set({userId}) {return await db.getUserAddress(userId); }
 }
 ```